evanwild/russet/README.md

   </head>
   <body>
     <script>
-      // Creates a canvas and starts the game loop Russet.init();
+      // Initialize the library
+      const russet = new Russet();

-      // Sets the active world to be 1000x1000 units with a white background const world = new World(1000, 1000, 'white');
+      // Set the active scene to be 1000x1000 units with a black background const scene = new Scene(1000, 1000, 'black');
-      Russet.setWorld(world);
+      russet.scene = scene;

-      // Sets the active camera to one at the centre of the world, which can
+      // Set the active camera to one at the center of the scene, which can
-      // see 160 units wide and 90 units high
+      // see 800 units wide and 600 units high
-      const camera = new Camera(500, 500, 160, 90);
+      const camera = new Camera(scene.center, 800, 600);
-      Russet.setCamera(camera);
+      russet.camera = camera;

-      // Place a circle at the centre of the world with radius 32 const circle = world.makeCircle(500, 500, 32);
+      // Place a circle at the center of the scene with radius 32 units const circle = scene.makeCircle(scene.center, 32);
+      circle.fill = 'red';

+      // Define a function which moves the circle to the left or right 300
+      // units every second if the arrow keys are pressed const update = (deltaTime) => {
+        if (russet.isKeyDown('ArrowLeft')) {
+          circle.position.x -= 300 * deltaTime;
+        }
+        if (russet.isKeyDown('ArrowRight')) {
+          circle.position.x += 300 * deltaTime;
+        }
+      };

+      // Start the game loop, calling our update function before every draw russet.startGameLoop(update);
     </script>
   </body>
 </html>